-- (c) Record of ERU transactions.
-The record of each ERU transaction must include: - (i) The origin of any ERUs acquired. - (ii) The destination of any ERUs transferred. - (iii) The names and contact information of any third-parties who facilitated, brokered, or provided liaison services between the parties making the transfer. - (iv) The vintage year of the ERUs. - (d) Documentation that a third party verified the compliance report. - (e) Signature of the chapter 173-441 WAC covered party's designated representative or alternate designated representative. - (f) Statement attesting to the report's accuracy and validity. - (4) A covered party must retain records for ten years.

-(5) Compliance report corrections.

-- (a) Covered parties must correct errors in their compliance report no later than fortyfive days after discovery of an error. - (b) Ecology requires corrections regardless of whether errors are identified by: - (i) The third-party verifier; - (ii) The covered party; or - (iii) Ecology. - (c) A covered party may request to have a submitted compliance report for the most recent compliance period reopened for corrective edits and resubmittal. - (d) The covered party must provide justification to Ecology for the report correction(s) and indicate the specific corrections they will make to the report. - (e) Each submitted request is subject to Ecology review and approval.
-Permissions to correct a report does not preclude enforcement based on misreporting.

-(6) Ecology denial of compliance report.

-- (a) Ecology will determine if the compliance report contains errors that impact the verification status of the compliance report. - (b) Ecology may deny a compliance report regardless of verification.
-Ecology may deny for these reasons: - (i) Failure to submit a complete compliance report by the deadline; - (ii) Failure to complete third-party verification if required; or - (iii) Other forms of noncompliance with this chapter.

-(7) Requirements when covered GHG emissions fall below the compliance threshold.
+- (ii) The record may cover a distinct ERU or a block of ERUs from an identical source. - (b) Record of ERUs banked.
+The record of ERUs banked must include: - (i) Vintage year of the ERU. - (ii) Origin of the ERU. - (c) Record of ERU transactions.
+The record of each ERU transaction must include: - (i) The origin of any ERUs acquired. - (ii) The destination of any ERUs transferred. - (iii) The names and contact information of any entities who facilitated, brokered, or provided liaison services between the covered parties making the transfer. - (iv) The vintage year of the ERUs. - (d) Documentation that a third party verified the compliance report. - (e) Signature of the chapter 173-441 WAC covered party's designated representative or alternate designated representative. - (f) Statement attesting to the report's accuracy and validity. - (4) A covered party must retain records for ten years. - (5) Compliance report corrections. - (a) Covered parties must correct errors in their compliance report no later than forty-five days after discovery of an error. - (b) Ecology requires corrections regardless of whether errors are identified by: - (i) The third-party verifier; - (ii) The covered party; or - (iii) Ecology. - (c) A covered party may request to have a submitted compliance report for the most recent compliance period reopened for corrective edits and resubmittal. - (d) The covered party must provide justification to ecology for the report correction(s) and indicate the specific corrections they will make to the report. - (e) Each submitted request is subject to ecology review and approval.
+Permissions to correct a report does not preclude enforcement based on misreporting. - (6) Ecology denial of compliance report. - (a) Ecology will determine if the compliance report contains errors that impact the verification status of the compliance report. - (b) Ecology may deny a compliance report regardless of verification.
+Ecology may deny for these reasons: - (i) Failure to submit a complete compliance report by the dead-line; - (ii) Failure to complete third-party verification if required; or (iii) Other forms of noncompliance with this chapter. - (7) Requirements when covered GHG emissions fall below the compliance threshold. - (a) A covered party may discontinue submitting a compliance report for the purposes of this chapter under the following conditions: - (i) After three consecutive years of reporting covered GHG emissions less than 50,000 MT $CO_2e/yr;$ and - (ii) The covered party notified ecology of its intent to discontinue the report by the compliance report deadline in WAC 173-442-250. - (iii) Covered parties must continue to submit annual GHG reports required by chapter 173-441 WAC.